Mailbag: Will Seahawks find nose tackle in free agency? When will they draft running back?

 But there are a few veteran nose tackles still out there, too, such as Jordan Phillips, who played last year with Buffalo, or Linval Joseph, who played last year with the Eagles.
 Ndamukong Suh is still available.

-I definitely see running back as more of a Day Three — meaning, rounds four to seven — need this year as opposed to Day Two (rounds two and three).
-Seattle went big with the drafting last year of Kenneth Walker III in the second round, and Walker has proved he can be a bell-cow back to build a running game around and he has three years left on his rookie deal.
+I definitely see running back as more of a Day Three — meaning rounds four to seven — need this year as opposed to Day Two (rounds two and three).
+Seattle went big with the drafting last year of Kenneth Walker III in the second round.
+Walker has proved he can be a bell-cow back to build a running game around, and he has three years left on his rookie deal.

 True, you need more than one running back — or even two — to get through a 17-game season.